TBDA-Classes/2025G2/docs/ui_ux/ui_ux_research.md

 - Integrates with **user authentication** or permissions for secure access.
 - Supports **visual cues** (icons, color headers) to indicate current mode.

-**Why it matters:**
-Manufacturing environments have multiple user profiles with distinct needs.
-A `RoleSwitcher` ensures that each user sees the most relevant information without being overwhelmed.
-It enhances usability, reduces clutter, and supports efficient workflows.

 ---